ldpercy/year-clock/task/sector day markers.md

 	];
 ```
 That would cover the year neatly, but then you've got two summer sectors, and it doesn't make it easy to position a label in the middle.
-An improved approach would be to have summer and end in the same year, and pray that the maths works out as the angles across the boundary will be decrease.
+An improved approach would be to have summer start and end in the same year, and pray that the maths works out as the angles across the boundary will decrease.

 I might just try that first and see what it will actually do, but I have another idea if it fails.